therealoganh/MySlice/README.md

 A lightweight, cookie-powered message wall made for **humans**, not bots.
 Inspired by the "Dead Internet Theory" — this is a digital space where real people can connect, post, and reply without the noise of social media.

-## 👋 Built for Humans
-MySlice is about small, honest moments on the web.
-No followers, no trending, no noise.

-If you’re reading this — you’re probably not a bot.

-Welcome to your slice of the internet. 🍕

 ---

 ## 🧠 Why I Built This